AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data_API.md

 ``Find Distinct Value``
 ----------------------

-Returns a stored event found based on the specified QiSearchMode and index.
+Returns a stored event found based on the specified SdsSearchMode and index.

 **Request**